mamta-kumari28/Customer-Churn-Prediction-using-Machine-Learning/README.md

 ## Overview

-This project analyzes and predicts **customer churn** using a real-world Telco dataset.
-We explore key factors influencing churn, build predictive models, and create an interactive **Streamlit web app** for churn risk scoring.
+This project analyzes and predicts customer churn using a real-world Telco dataset.
+We explore key factors influencing churn, perform data cleaning, exploratory data analysis (EDA), feature engineering, and build machine learning models to identify customers who are likely to leave the company.

-**Business Goal**: Identify customers likely to leave and suggest actionable strategies to improve retention.
+**Business Goal**: Identify customers at high risk of churn and provide actionable insights to improve customer retention.

 ---